-Harry and Meghan to be Duke and Duchess of Sussex
+Cheering and waving flags, fans gather for Harry and Meghan's wedding

 In a walk that will lead her into one of the world’s grandest royal families, nicknamed “the Firm”, Markle will enter the chapel unescorted, with her bridesmaids and page boys.

-Markle, born and raised in Los Angeles, will then walk to the quire, about halfway down the church and join heir-to-the-throne Prince Charles to proceed to the altar where his son, Harry, waits.
+Markle, born and raised in Los Angeles, will then walk to the quire, about halfway down the church, and join heir-to-the-throne Prince Charles to proceed to the altar where his son, Harry, waits.

 Her own father Thomas Markle, 73, a lighting director for TV soaps and sitcoms, pulled out this week, telling the U.S. celebrity website TMZ he had had heart surgery on Wednesday.